1st December 2020

-When the UK leaves the EU, we will lose access to important EU bodies that monitor and enforce our environmental laws as well as important overarching environmental principles that guide law and policy.
-Without a UK Environment Bill, we risk weaker protections for our environment.
+The UK has now left the EU.
+As a result, we have lost access to important EU bodies that monitor and enforce our environmental laws as well as overarching environmental principles that guide law and policy.
+Without an ambitious and effective UK Environment Bill, we risk weaker protections for our environment.

-ClientEarth Global Programmes Counsel Karla Hill explains: “EU institutions oversee much of the proper implementation and compliance of our environmental law.
-Outside of the EU, the UK needs a fully independent body with real powers to make sure government bodies live up to their environmental commitments – or we risk environmental law being ignored.”
+ClientEarth lawyer Hatti Owens explains: “EU institutions used to oversee much of the proper implementation and compliance of environmental law.
+Outside of the EU, the UK now needs a fully independent body with real powers to make sure government bodies live up to their environmental commitments – or we risk environmental law being ignored.”

-Last December the UK government announced plans for new environmental legislation aimed at filling the governance gap created by Brexit and setting out a new framework for environmental law post-Brexit.
-Since the announcement of the bill, we’ve been working as part of the Greener UK coalition to increase the pressure on the government to ensure this bill provides the necessary protection to the UK environment.
+In December 2018 the UK government announced plans for new environmental legislation aimed at filling the governance gap created by Brexit and setting out a new framework for environmental law post-Brexit.
+Since this announcement, we’ve been working as part of the Greener UK coalition to increase the pressure on the government to ensure this bill provides the necessary protection for the UK environment.

 The Environment Bill was published in January 2020.
 It sets out new legal frameworks for air pollution, water quality and nature conservation.
 It also establishes a new environmental watchdog – the Office for Environmental Protection – to hold governments and other public bodies to account when the environment is under threat.

 The OEP has the potential to ensure environmental law is enforced and environmental standards are maintained.
 But this is dependent on the watchdog’s ability to act independently and strategically.